 By working with partners like Evergent, OTT billing processes can be handed over to the experts, allowing traditional MSOs to focus on other business areas, such as user acquisition and retention.
 Evergent’s customer and revenue management solutions easily allow businesses to take a unique approach in each market, enabling services to offer different go-to-market models depending on the country.
 As services roll out tiered payment models or work with traditional providers to release bundles, keeping tabs on the sheer number of products and distribution channels may overwhelm legacy systems.
 Using flexible, cloud-based platforms like Evergent gives businesses complete visibility and control over commercialization models and many other facets of the customer lifecycle management process.

 Transforming Layer by Layer

 The road to going fully digital can be daunting for traditional MSOs who are accustomed to working on their legacy systems.
 If anything, the pandemic has made every industry realize the importance and need to transform to serve today’s customers best digitally to suit today’s customers best.
 The good news is that there is no one-size-fits-all approach to digital transformation, especially if you enlist the help of the right partner.
 Working with the right partner will allow traditional businesses to transform digitally at their own pace and within their budgets.

 Providers such as Evergent, for instance, can take on digital transformation using a layered approach.
 Businesses need not start from scratch and won’t need to configure every small change, whether that’s to reflect new promotions, customize a customer’s journey, or fix bugs.
-Traditional MSOs can then focus their efforts on quickly pushing out relevant offerings to appeal to Asian audiences.
+Traditional MSOs can then focus on quickly pushing out relevant offerings to appeal to Asian audiences.